FctsFxns/schultzen-web/_works/LaboratorioNoHacer.md

 ![image](/media/images/Eina2.jpg)

-At Pergine, Italy at the festival of  “A Manual for Work and Happiness” the laboratory opened its doors in  an express workshop of an intense afternoon.
-In spite of it’s density the 10 participants came to extraordinary results and we made a a small internal presentation of improvised instalations.
+At Pergine, Italy at the festival of  “A Manual for Work and Happiness”

 ![image](/media/images/Pergine2.jpg)